 - We don’t recommend using camelCase or kebab-case conventions since they are more difficult to search.

-- Use plural nouns to define the Category part.
-This is more intuitive for search.
-For example - Use Buttons, not Button.
-Messages, not Message.
+- Use singular nouns to define the Category part.
+This is more intuitive when attaching a text element to a component.
+For example - Use Button, not Buttons.
+Message, not Messages.

 Here are a few examples of component names that can be a great use of the conventions we introduced:

-- Messages / Success / Added to cart - An info message that pops up after an item was successfully added to the shopping cart.
+- Message / Success / Added to cart - An info message pops up after an item is successfully added to the shopping cart.

-- Messages / Error / Reached plan limit - An error message that pops up once the user has reached their current plan limit.
+- Message / Error / Reached plan limit - An error message that pops up once the user has reached their current plan limit.

-- Empty states / Shopping cart / Title - The title of the shopping cart’s empty state.
+- Empty state / Shopping cart / Title - The title of the shopping cart’s empty state.

-- Buttons / CTA / Book now - A call-to-action button in a hotel booking app.
+- Button / CTA / Book now - A call-to-action button in a hotel booking app.

-- Buttons / Sign in - A generic component that can be used as a call-to-action button or a navigation button label.
+- Button / Sign in - A generic component that can be used as a call-to-action button or a navigation button label.

 - Navigation / Home - A navigation button label that can appear in the web app navigation bar, or on the 404 page as a link button to navigate to the home page.